Louisiana State University: 21st century

 After Hurricane Katrina, LSU accepted 2,300 displaced students from schools in the greater New Orleans area such as Tulane University, Loyola University New Orleans, Xavier University of Louisiana, and the University of New Orleans.
 The Pete Maravich Assembly Center was converted into a fully functional field hospital, with approximately 3,000 student volunteers.

 In 2012, LSU was censured by the American Association of University Professors for firing Professor Ivor van Heerden after he made comments critical of the U.S. Army Corps of Engineers for their design and construction of the levees that broke following Hurricane Katrina.

 In 2013, F. King Alexander was named President of Louisiana State University.

+In 2016, Michelle Lollie became the first African-American woman to graduate with a PhD in physics from LSU.

 In fall 2020, LSU broke its record for the most diverse and largest freshman class in history.
 Of the record 6,690 freshmen, more than 30% identified as students of color, African-Americans made up the most at 16.8%.
 Additionally, LSU reached its all-time highest enrollment at 34,290 undergraduate and graduate students.

 William F. Tate IV was named the new president of the university on May 6, 2021, effective in July.
 He is the first African-American president in LSU's history and the first African-American president in the SEC.